Richard P. Rothwell: Career

 His professional practice in France and England, and his subsequent career as civil, mechanical and mining engineer in Pennsylvania, from the year 1866 to 1873, prepared him for his later work as editor, writer and manager of statistical and scientific publications.
 Rothwell already was known as an accomplished writer on engineering and mining topics when, in 1874 he became an editor, and afterward the owner of The Engineering and Mining Journal.

-Later, he formed The Scientific Publishing Company, and in 1893, began the publication of The Mineral Industry, which fulfilled his ideal of an annual that would cover the whole field of the world's mineral production and the world's mining and metallurgical progress.
-Rothwell was eminently fitted to organize and advance this undertaking.
-He possessed a quick perception of the value of material for publication, an extraordinary memory and a keen sense of fitness and preparation.
-While he possessed in an eminent degree the power of broad generalization, few men could analyze a compilation of figures so quickly or give to statistical results so clear and compact a form.
-He laid the lines on which The Mineral Industry had been carried forward, and it was primarily due to his good judgment and management that the book from the first possessed a value, which was generally acknowledged as scarcely without parallel in statistical and technical literature.
+Later, he formed The Scientific Publishing Company, which in 1893 began the publication of The Mineral Industry, an annual intended to cover worldwide mineral production along with developments in mining and metallurgical processes.
+Rothwell regarded this publication as his crowning work, and contributed extensively to the revision and selection of the journal's' articles.
+His editorial contributions to the publication are cited to have uplifted the quality and prestige of The Mineral Industry within the scope of contemporary technical literature.

 Rothwell was one of the three founders of the American Institute of Mining Engineers.
 He was awarded the gold medal at the Paris Exposition, in 1898, by the Soeiete d'Encouragement pour l'Industrie Nationale de France, as editor of The Mineral Industry.